norgeous/recruitment-exercise/README.md

 * Caching results from the API.
 * Retry requests on API fail.
 * Could include more info than just time and icon.
+* Could adjust times to match the location's local timezone.
+* Add https to host.
+* Could tidy repo, remove all unnecessary code.
 * Proper testing / code coverage.
 * Testing the build system on different platforms.
 * Checking that the build runs in different browsers / check caniuse.com for a few things.